3VL: Using Trees to Improve Vision-Language Models' Interpretability: Relevancy Maps based Token Removal and Interpretability

 \subsection{\textit{Token Removal}}

 {\textit{Token Removal}} removes the least significant image tokens according to a given relevancy map.
-Then, the image with the removed tokens is used as input to the image encoder.
+We use a $7\times 7$ relevancy map which is generated by HilaCAM and holds a significance score per patch in the image. \rev{Thus, the image is divided also into $7\times 7$ equal-size patches,} where each patch is an image token.
+The image with the removed tokens is used as input to the image encoder.
 We call this approach HilaCAM with {\textit{Token Removal}.

 Using the relevancy maps generated for each image-text pair and \textit{Token Removal} we point the model towards the more important parts of the image.
 By taking into account the relevancy maps of an image paired with a positive text and the same image paired with a negative text simultaneously, we are able to understand models' decisions better.
 Combined with {\textit{\oursm{}}} negatives tree generation we gain valuable insights into the underlying failure modes.

-Note that removing less relevant tokens may enhance already existing biases.
-While Table \ref{tbl:bias} shows that this does not amplify the bias, further reduction of the model bias is still required.
+See Section~\ref{sec:failure_cases} for more details.